Table Of Contents

 Location: Tu Dam Pagoda is located in the Truong An Ward, 2km from the centre of Hue City, along Dien Bien Phu Street, across Nam Giao Bridge up to the end of the first slope.

 Characteristic: Tu Dam Pagoda was designed following the model of a Conference Pagoda (Chua Hoi).
-The old and new architectures blend together creating spacious and harmonious elements.
+The old and new architectures blend together, creating spacious and harmonious elements.

-Tu Dam Pagoda is one of the biggest and oldest pagodas in Hue.
-The pagoda was founded at the end of the 17th century (in about 1695) by the Venerable Minh Hoang Tu Dung, a Chinese who belonged to the 34th sect of the Lam Te school of Zen.
 He was the high-ranking monk who taught and gave the certification to monk Lieu Quan, the Buddhist initiator of Vietnam in the south.
 Tu Dam Pagoda is famous and nationally known for its important role in the process of development of Buddhism, and the struggle for peace and for freedom of religion.

-Tu Dam Pagoda is on a beautiful piece of land: high, wide and flat.
+Tu Dam Pagoda is on a beautiful piece of land: high, wide, and flat.
 It has a south-east orientation.
-Kim Phung Mount in the front served as a natural wind-screen.
-Linh Quang Pagoda and the temple dedicated to respectable patriot Phan Boi Chau stand on the left and Thien Minh Pagoda in the back.
-The three main parts of the pagoda are the three entrance-gates, the main sanctuary and the conference House.
-The gate is high and wide with a tiled roof.
-Just inside the gate is a big bodhi tree, providing shadow all year around.
+Kim Phung Mount in the front served as a natural windscreen.
+Linh Quang Pagoda and the temple dedicated to the respectable patriot Phan Boi Chau stand on the left, and Thien Minh Pagoda in the back.

-The main sanctuary consists of a service hall and an ancestors’ altar.
-The service hall was built on a marble foundation 1.5m high with an old style roof forming a towering and impressive Pagoda.
-On the edge and top of the roof are many curving, gentle, symmetric pairs of dragons creating a well-balanced and harmonious beauty?
+On the edge and top of the roof are many curving, gentle, symmetric pairs of dragons, creating a well-balanced and harmonious beauty.
 Under the ancient roof are frescoes telling Buddha’s stories.
 Many long couplets are hung on the pillars of the Service hall.
 The building is flanked by two stele and drum towers.

 Tu Hieu Pagoda